Currently the site is closed: ANNUAL CLOSURE

 Those opening hours could be modified in case of bad weather

-- Good shoes recommended
+good shoes are recommended

 The flow of the torrent of the Diosaz is mainly related to the presence of EDF dam upstream of the walk.
 Therefore the weather conditions influence the flow of the torrent only during heavy rain and dry period.